• Skip to primary navigation

 Serving Suggestions

-There are countless ways you could use this stock in recipes, but here are some of my favorites.
+There are countless ways I use this stock in recipes, but here are some of my favorites.
 For dinner, incorporate it into Sweet Potato Curry Soup, Cauliflower Leek Soup, Butternut Squash Risotto, or Vegan Split Pea Soup.
 For lunch, do it up with Italian Rice or Crock-Pot Black Beans, or replace the water with stock for this Quinoa Chickpea Salad.
 I especially enjoy using veggie stock instead of water when cooking quinoa because it soaks it in so much flavor.

 Explore these fantastic vegetarian options that will leave you with a full belly and warm heart, while keeping your mind open to the possibilities!